k0fin/jenkinsploit/README.md

-# Jenkinsploit Framework
+# Jenkinsploit

 ## Overview

-Jenkinsploit is an attack and exploitation framework tailored toward Jenkins.
+Jenkinsploit is an attack and exploitation toolkit tailored toward Jenkins.
 It was written to provide a single solution for offensive security professionals to quickly map, enumerate, and attack misconfigured Jenkins instances.

 ## Features

-The Jenkinsploit Framework includes a broad list of features, including:
+Jenkinsploit includes a broad list of features, including:

  - Fingerprinting of Jenkins software stack and version
  - Privilege level and access evaluation